The Best Email Providers That Don’t Need a Phone Number

 How much do the services cost, and are there different packages available?

-With these criteria in mind, let’s take a look at four providers that let you create an email account without a phone number.
+With these criteria in mind, let’s take a look at several providers that let you create an email account without a phone number.
+Here are a few options

 It may surprise you that the biggest email provider doesn’t require a phone number, but it’s true!
 Google does, however, strongly encourage you to attach a number to your account for services such as verification codes and password resets – but it is not mandatory.